zalando-stups/senza/README.rst

     # basic information for generating and executing this definition
     SenzaInfo:
       StackName: kio
-      OperatorTopicId: arn:aws:sns:eu-west-1:1234567890:kio-operators
+      OperatorTopicId: kio-operators
       Parameters:
           - ImageVersion:
               Description: "Docker image version of Kio."

     # a list of senza components to apply to the definition
     SenzaComponents:
       - Configuration:
           Type: Senza::StupsAutoConfiguration # auto-detect network setup
       # will create a launch configuration and auto scaling group with min/max=1
       - AppServer:
           Type: Senza::TaupageAutoScalingGroup
           InstanceType: t2.micro
-          SecurityGroups:
-            - app-kio # can be either name or id ("sg-..")
+          SecurityGroups: [app-kio] # can be either name or id ("sg-..")
           ElasticLoadBalancer: AppLoadBalancer
           TaupageConfig:
             runtime: Docker